MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/readme.md

 ### Localization of map labels is not available for Greek

-The Bing Maps embedded in Social Engagement does not support localization of map labels for Greek.
+The Bing Maps embedded in Social Engagement do not support localization of map labels for Greek.

 ## General known issues